-The mechanism shall reasonably take into account the amount of the grant allocated and the impact generated.
+Any alternative funding structures would only be considered on an exceptional basis and for specific reasons.
 Additional opportunities and services provided by EIT RawMaterials such as successful access to investors and customers will be charged separately (e.g. milestone and/or success fee) according to the Terms and Conditions of EIT RawMaterials (please approach your respective local contact point).
-Details of the backflow will be negotiated prior to the signing of the Project Agreement (PA) and will be outlined in the PA.
-The option selected for backflow must be outlined in the proposal to a sufficient level of detail that will allow a proper assessment of the project's risks and benefits.
-If the project is recommended for funding, the details of the backflow mechanism (amount, caps, timeline, responsible party/ies, conditions, etc.) must be fully defined and agreed upon in writing by both parties before the project starts (funds will be released only after both parties have agreed on the backflow mechanism details).
+Details of the investment will be negotiated prior to the signing of the Project Agreement (PA) and will be outlined in the PA.
+The option selected for investment must be outlined in the proposal to a sufficient level of detail that will allow a proper assessment of the project's risks and benefits.
+If the Project is recommended for funding, the details of the investment terms must be fully defined and agreed upon in writing by both parties before the Project starts.
+Funds will be released only after both parties have finalised and executed documentation.